 Defining "Healthier Lifestyle" and Goal Setting To Achieve That

 Suggestion: Gift yourself with this time.
 Leave your iPhone in a secure other space.
 If music seems to help you think, put on some classical instrumental music as background.
 Relax.
 Close your eyes.
 Take a few deep breaths.

-First, think of the physical aspects of a healthier lifestyle.
-Rest and sleep.
-Diet.
-Exercise.
-Unhealthy habits you want to release.
-In each category you can set a goal for yourself.
-Start by setting a date for achieving what it is you want to achieve (knowing that goals are basically dreams with a date).
+- Start by setting a date for achieving what it is you want to achieve (knowing that goals are basically dreams with a date).
 This is just a "draft" that you will hone up when you have all the information you need to make it realistic AND exciting enough to truly keep you interested and be realistic according to your current lifestyle.
-It's useful to know, for example, that most of us need a lot more sleep than we get.
-Human beings are wired to make healthier choices if they sleep during the night when their brains and other body parts are geared for balance, recovery and healing.
-Every hour of dark-time sleep before midnight is equal to two hours after midnight.
-There really IS something to the old adage: "Early to bed and early to rise makes one healthy, wealthy, and wise".

 After you have considered what you want your physical "healthier lifestyle" to be by (your goal date) then shift to envisioning the intellectual, social, emotional, and spiritual goals you have for yourself.
-Do you feel "out of the loop" intellectually and hanker for something more stimulating than playing Farmville on Facebook, or are you worried about developing Alzheimer's disease if it "runs" in your family?
-What intellectual goals have you let lie hidden because you perhaps thought you didn't have what it takes?
+Do you feel "out of the loop" intellectually and hanker for something more stimulating than playing games on Facebook, or are you worried about developing Alzheimer's disease if it "runs" in your family?
+What intellectual goals have you let lie hidden because perhaps you thought you didn't have what it takes?
 Want to learn a new language so you can actually read and talk to people when you travel to far countries?
 Have you always thought how nice it would be to play the harp or the guitar?
 As you move into the other goal categories you will probably find that just writing down one of these intellectual goals (ex., learn to play the guitar) will spark social, emotional and spiritual goals that you have not considered within your realm of ability before, but that now seem possible (and likely are!).
 This is YOU drafting the design for YOUR Healthier Lifestyle.

 Have fun brainstorming your way through each of these categories.
 Please remember that you are looking at "healthier lifestyle" and don't use this as an opportunity to beat yourself up emotionally for not being the poster child for the perfect healthiest lifestyle on the planet.
 Every journey begins with a single step, and these are just the baby steps towards making the ultimate improvements you want to see in your healthier lifestyle.